input-output-hk/cardano-shell/docs/Document.md

 together and makes sure that they have the required resources (configuration, exception handling, ...).

-## For cardano-node to operate as an peer
+## Cardano-node to operate as an peer

 For cardano-node to operate as an peer, various **features** are required: